Introduction

 You should see some logs printed via the stdout of the process indicating that the node HTTP gateway is running.

-Once the HTTP gateway is running, we are ready to publish the contracts to our local Locutus node:
+Once the HTTP gateway is running, we are ready to publish the contracts to our local Freenet node:

 In this case, we're not passing any parameters (so our parameters will be an empty byte array), and we are passing an initial state without the current backend contract.
 In typical use, both the parameters would have meaningful data, and the backend contract may be dynamically generated from the app and published from there.